How to: Plan your Azure AD join implementation

 If your MDM solution is not available through the Azure AD app gallery, you can add it following the process outlined in Azure Active Directory integration with MDM.

 Through co-management, you can use SCCM to manage certain aspects of your devices while policies are delivered through your MDM platform.
 Microsoft Intune enables co-management with SCCM.
-For more information, see Co-management for Windows 10 devices.
+For more information on co-management for Windows 10 devices, see What is co-management?.
 If you use an MDM product other than Intune, please check with your MDM provider on applicable co-management scenarios.

 Recommendation: Consider MDM only management for Azure AD joined devices.